 A refundable tenancy deposit of up to 5 week’s rent.

-Payments assocaited with early termination of the tenancy when requested by the
+Payments associated with early termination of the tenancy when requested by the

 A default fee for the replacement of a lost key or security device.

-Payments to service providers in respect of utilities, communication services, TV licence and Council Tax.
+Payments to service providers in respect of utilities, communication services, TV Licence and